-The company’s cars are like an arrow flying at a target.
+The company’s cars are like arrows flying toward a target.
 Their wheels are fast and quiet, and their engines are built with the environment in mind.
-The Skoda logo conveys the message of energy efficiency, speed, and movement.
+The Skoda logo conveys energy efficiency, speed, and movement.

-Skoda (full name Skoda Auto) is a Czech passenger car manufacturer and the world’s fifth oldest representative of the automotive industry.
-He is engaged in their design and assembly, covering more than a hundred countries.
+Skoda (full name Skoda Auto) is a Czech passenger car manufacturer and the world’s fifth-oldest automaker.
+He is engaged in the design and assembly across more than 100 countries.
 The company was founded by two entrepreneurs – Vaclav Laurin and Vaclav Klement.
-At the moment, it is a subsidiary of the German concern Volkswagen Group.
+It is currently a subsidiary of the German concern Volkswagen Group.
 The year of its appearance is 1895th.
-The headquarters are located in the city of Mlada Boleslav (Czech Republic).
+The headquarters are located in Mlada Boleslav (Czech Republic).

-The beginning of Skoda goes a little further than it is commonly believed: the enterprise was created in 1859 and is associated with the production of weapons.
-It was only at the end of the 90s of the 19th century that the company changed its specialization.
-This was started by Vaclav Klement, who worked as a bookseller in a Mlada Boleslav shop (Kingdom of Bohemia).
-Together with Vaclav Laurin, he founded a repair shop that grew into a bicycle factory called Slavia from Laurin & Klement.
+The origins of Skoda go a little further than is commonly believed: the enterprise was founded in 1859 and was associated with weapons production.
+Only at the end of the 19th century did the company change its specialization.
+This was started by Vaclav Klement, who worked as a bookseller at a shop in Mlada Boleslav (Kingdom of Bohemia).
+He founded a repair shop with Vaclav Laurin that grew into the bicycle factory Slavia at Laurin & Klement.

 Meaning and History

-The history of the Czech automobile company Skoda began in 1895; only at that time, it was called Laurin & Klement and produced bicycles.
-Then she took up the production of motorcycles, and only at the turn of the century – in 1905 – began to manufacture four-wheeled vehicles.
-The L&K logo adorned cars until the first half of the 1920s, and then the famous “Winged Arrow” of Škoda Auto appeared, which is still used today.
+The history of the Czech automobile company Skoda began in 1895, when it was called Laurin & Klement and produced bicycles.
+Then she took up motorcycle production, and only at the turn of the century, in 1905, did she begin manufacturing four-wheeled vehicles.
+The L&K logo adorned cars until the first half of the 1920s, after which the famous “Winged Arrow” of Škoda Auto appeared and remains in use today.

 What is Skoda?

 The Czech company Škoda Auto produces different types of cars, including hatchbacks, sedans, station wagons, and SUVs.
-The company was founded in 1859 and originally focused on arms production, and entered the automotive industry in 1925 after acquiring the company, Laurin & Klement.
+The company was founded in 1859, originally focused on arms production, and entered the automotive industry in 1925 after acquiring Laurin & Klement.

 1895 – 1905

 The very first emblem has an unusual shape.
-In the center is a spoked bicycle wheel entwined with linden branches – a tree symbolizing the Slavs.
-In the middle, against the background of white and red stripes (the colors of the Czech Republic flag), is the brand name – “Slavia.”
-It is written in capital letters, in a thin sans serif typeface.
-The “L” is shaped like a bicycle handlebar, for which a top stroke has been added.
-Above and below the wheel are cards with the names of the company owners (V Laurin & V Klement) and the indication of its location (Mlada Boleslav).
+In the center is a spoked bicycle wheel entwined with linden branches, a tree symbolizing the Slavs.
+In the middle, against the white and red stripes (the colors of the Czech Republic flag), is the brand name “Slavia.”
+It is written in capital letters, in a thin sans-serif typeface.
+The “L” is shaped like a bicycle handlebar, with a top stroke added.
+Above and below the wheel are cards bearing the names of the company owners (V Laurin & V Klement) and indicating their location (Mlada Boleslav).

 1900 – 1905

 In 1900, the company began exporting Slavia motorcycles.
 Then 150 copies were sent to London (UK) for the first time for Hewtson.
 They featured a new logo shaped like a motorcycle tank.
-By the way, it was there that he was located – on the side of the fuel tank.
+By the way, he was located there on the side of the fuel tank.
 The brand name is made curly.
-It contains an ornament of thin white lines with inscriptions on red and white backgrounds: at the top – “Slavia,” at the bottom – “Laurin & Klement” and “Mlada Boleslav.”
+It contains an ornament of thin white lines with inscriptions on red and white backgrounds: at the top, “Slavia,” and at the bottom, “Laurin & Klement” and “Mlada Boleslav.”

 1905 – 1925

-This is the launch period for passenger cars’ production, so the management decided to rebrand the emblem to look spectacular on the parts and the hood.
+This is the launch period for passenger car production, so management decided to rebrand the emblem to make it look spectacular on the parts and the hood.
 After renaming it Laurin & Klement, the firm commissioned Blecha to create a new logo.
-The authors gave it the shape of a round seal using a laurel wreath as it was very symbolic.
-The name of one of the founders of the company was translated as “Laurin.”
-In the center on a red background are two large letters – “L” and “K,” connected by an ampersand (&).
+The authors gave it the shape of a round seal using a laurel wreath, as it was very symbolic.
+The name of one of the company’s founders was translated as “Laurin.”
+In the center of a red background are two large letters “L” and “K,” connected by an ampersand (&).
 A wide gold stripe runs along the edge of the logo.

 1913 – 1929

-In the early 1910s, a logo was created with the black inscription “Laurin & Klement” in a handwritten font.
-The founders’ names of the company occupied one line on an empty white background without additional decorative elements.
+In the early 1910s, a logo featuring the black inscription “Laurin & Klement” in a handwritten font was created.
+The founders’ names were set on one line against a white background, with no additional decorative elements.
 The first “L” and the ampersand had elongated lines that curved and swirled elegantly.
 The rest of the glyphs also looked unusual, especially the lowercase “m,” which had its central stroke separated from the rest of the letter.

 1923 – 1925